capy-language/capy/README.md

 my_list : comptime InlineVec(i32, 10);
 ```

-You can truly do whatever calculations you want in creating your types.
-Go as far as generating table and row types from a schema for an ORM, or as simple as generating stack based data structures (as shown above).
+You have free rein to generate any possible type.
+Go as far as generating table and row types from a schema for an ORM, or as simple as generating stack based data structures (as shown above with `InlineVec`).

-As can be seen above, functions can also take in compile-time parameters, which can be used as const values.
+As can be seen in the above example, functions are able to take in arbitrary compile-time parameters, which can be used as *const* values.

 ```cpp
 add :: (comptime Int: type, left: Int, right: Int) -> Int {